bob7/tree-splicing/README.md

 ### Export the current view

-- The **download icon** before **svg** in the top export group downloads `L-R-trees.txt`, containing tree-style diagrams for the previous and current stages.
-The diagrams list branches depth-first, from left to right, using `├`, `└`, `─`, and `│` connectors; horizontal edge length is proportional to the nodes' grid-level difference.
-The R-tree export includes only colored nodes; when hidden encoding nodes sit between them, it connects a colored node directly to its nearest colored R-tree ancestor.
-Its displayed R-node numbers are reassigned consecutively from `0`, so hidden-node creation IDs never leave gaps, and each R-node label has the form `r(l)`, where `r` is that displayed R-node index and `l` is the L-node for which it was created.
+- The **download icon** before **svg** in the top export group downloads a text file containing tree-style diagrams for the previous and current stages.
-- **svg** downloads the current two-tree construction area as `tree-builder.svg` and `tree-builder.html`.
-The HTML file embeds the exact same SVG markup directly in its body, ready to display in a browser or copy into another HTML page.
-Direct **SVG** and **HTML** download links also appear below the trees, so either file can be downloaded individually if an automatic download does not arrive.
-These links retain the latest exported snapshot until the next SVG export.
-- The top **gif** button becomes enabled after the first successful L-node addition, whether made manually, with **Step**, or by **loop**.
-It records the initial roots and one frame after every successful addition since **Reset**.
-Press **gif** to download a looping `tree-steps.gif` and a looping `tree-steps.svg` containing the sequence up to the moment the button was pressed.
-The SVG animation keeps each recorded frame as vector graphics.
-Both exports include the control panel and both tree panels, with 0.6 seconds per frame.
-Export is also available during a loop; later additions appear in the next export.
+- **svg** downloads the current two-tree construction area as an svg file (standalone and html-embeded)
+- The top **gif** button downloads the transitions since the last reset as svg and gif files.
-- The **gif** beside **splice** records one splice and split cycle, then downloads `splice-split.gif` and its vector-based animated SVG equivalent `splice-split.svg`.
-These exports contain the R-tree transition area and use the same transition cadence as the browser view.
+- The **gif** beside **splice** downloads gif/svg file with the plice/split transition which  transforms the R-tree into the L-tree.

-Starting, pausing, or resuming a loop preserves the recorded sequence. **Reset** clears it and disables the top **gif** button until another node is added.

 ### R-tree transition controls